realpython/materials/python-312/README.md

 SyntaxError: Did you mean to use 'from ... import ...' instead?
 ```

 In [`local_self.py`](error-messages/local_self.py), you can see a naive reproduction of another improved error message.
 Pick apart the example code to learn more about how this was implemented in Python 3.12.
+You can also run [`shapes.py`](error-messages/shapes.py) to see the _self_ error message in action.

 See [Ever Better Error Messages in Python 3.12](https://realpython.com/python312-error-messages/) for more information.